home-assistant/home-assistant.io/source/_components/device_tracker.automatic.markdown

 {% configuration %}
 client_id:
-  description: The OAuth client id (get from https://developer.automatic.com/).
+  description: "The OAuth client id (get from https://developer.automatic.com/)."
   required: true
   type: string
 secret:
-  description: The OAuth client secret (get from https://developer.automatic.com/).
+  description: "The OAuth client secret (get from https://developer.automatic.com/)."
   required: true
   type: string
 current_location:
-  description: Set to `true` if you have requested `scope:current_location` for your account.
-Home Assistant will then be able to receive periodic location updates during trips.
+  description: "Set to `true` if you have requested `scope:current_location` for your account.
+Home Assistant will then be able to receive periodic location updates during trips."
   required: false
   type: boolean
 devices: